 Here are some of the more common questions people have about 28 answered:

-Is there still a free version of 28 even though there’s Premium subscription now?
+Is there still a free version of 28 even though there’s a Premium subscription now?

 Yes – thankfully there is!
 You can still enjoy majority of the original content under 28 free version and you can upgrade to Premium if you would like unlimited access to all workout videos, nutrition recipes, grocery list and many more upcoming new features.